-The CVR reported that political violence caused 69,280 deaths between 1980-2000.
-Of these, 75% were Quechuan or Asháninka language speakers.
-The majority of these deaths (70%) were caused by non-state actors; 30% of the deaths were caused by agents of the state.
-The biggest disparity in the involvement of state and non-state actors in perpetrating violence occurred between 1987 and 1993; during that time non-state actors were responsible for almost double the number of deaths as agents of the state.
-Among non-state actors, the group responsible for the greatest number of deaths was the Sendero Luminoso, or Shining Path.
-Members of the Shining Path systematically targeted all sites of political and social mobilization that they perceived to be potential competitors, so that union leaders, neighborhood organisations and especially villages in rural areas were frequent targets of violence and intimidation.
+majority of these deaths (70%) were caused by non-state actors; 30% of the deaths were caused by agents of the state.
+The biggest disparity in the involvement of state and non-state actors in perpetrating violence occurred between 1987 and 1993; during that time, non-state actors were responsible for almost double of the number of deaths as agents of the state.
+Among non-state actors, the group responsible for the greatest number of deaths was the Sendero Luminoso or Shining Path.
+Members of the Shining Path systematically targeted all sites of political and social mobilization that they perceived to be potential competitors, so that union leaders, neighborhood organizations, and especially villages in rural areas were frequent targets of violence and intimidation.

-In the 1990's, President Alberto Fujimori pursued (among other strategies) a policy of developing and expanding armed self-defense committees in the countryside.
-The empowerment of these committees was simultaneous with a weakening of local institutions through a revision of land laws and centralisation of control in the President's office.
-Indigenous communities were thus doubly affected by the violence of the period: first by the violence directed against them as primary targets of the Shining Path, and then by government manipulation of their local social and political structures as tools in the suppression of guerilla activity.
-Moreover, that these communities were for the most part Indigenous peoples was not accidental either to their being targeted by members of the Shining Path or to the manipulation of their local relations and structures.
-In effect, the war between the Shining Path and the Peruvian state was a war between alternative visions of modernisation and neoliberal reforms: Maoist versus first liberal and then neo-liberal visions of what must be done to turn Peru into a modern state.
-In none of these visions were Indigenous communities to be left intact.
+In the 1990s, President Alberto Fujimori pursued (among other strategies) a policy of developing and expanding armed self-defense committees in the countryside.
+67 The empowerment of these committees was simultaneous with a weakening of local institutions through a revision of land laws and centralization of control in the President's office.
+68 Indigenous communities were thus doubly affected by the violence of the period: first, by the violence directed against them as primary targets of the Shining Path and then by government manipulation of their local social and political structures as tools in the suppression of guerilla activity.
+Moreover, that these communities were for the most part indigenous peoples was not accidental either to their being targeted by members of the Shining Path or to the manipulation of their local relations and structures.
+In effect, the war between the Shining Path and the Peruvian state was a war between alternative visions of modernization and neoliberal reforms: Maoist versus first liberal and then neo-liberal visions of what must be done to turn Peru into a modern state.
+In none of these visions were indigenous communities to be left intact.
 The leadership of the Shining Path was most explicit about this: Indigenous communities must be eliminated as potential competitors for the loyalty of rural populations.
-For the Fujimori regime the relationships created by Indigenous communities were a potential resource for state projects, but to mine that resource's potential the internal structures of such communities must be transformed so as to be more susceptible to state control.
-For the Belaúnde and García governments which preceded Fujimori, Indigenous communities were vestiges of an outdated economic and social system that successful modernisation would gradually supplant.
-This last vision, although perhaps gentler than the Maoist and neoliberal visions in its aspirations, is continuous with them in viewing continued attachment to and vibrancy of Indigenous communities as an impediment to a necessary modernisation of Peruvian institutions and society.
-Moreover, viewing Indigenous peoples as fundamentally threatened by the government's policies for neoliberalism caused members of the armed forces to treat Indigenous communities as natural allies of the Shining Path in the early stages of the conflict and so target them for repression.
-The ideological link between neoliberalism and the disappearance of Indigenous communities was thus deeply implicated in the violence directed towards those communities from all directions.
+69 For the Fujimori regime, the relationships created by indigenous communities were a potential resource for state projects, but to mine that resource's potential, the internal structures of such communities must be transformed so as to be more susceptible to state control.
+70 For the Belaúnde and García governments that preceded Fujimori, indigenous communities were vestiges of an outdated economic and social system that successful modernization would gradually supplant.71 This last vision, although perhaps gentler than the Maoist and neoliberal visions in its aspirations, is continuous with them in viewing continued attachment to and vibrancy of indigenous communities as an impediment to a necessary modernization of Peruvian